dd1d3/LAB_110001/writeups/writeup_loader.md

 ## Overview

 A fake cheat distribution site (`kubcheats.pro`) serving what appears to be game cheats for games.
-The downloaded archive contains a multi-stage loader that drops **Vidar**.
+The downloaded archive contains a multi-stage loader that drops **Stealer**.

 The loader uses four layers of obfuscation and misdirection before the final payload executes.